tarunv09/blog-demo/content/blog/create-your-own-blog/index.md

 ---
 title: How I created this blog using Gatsby and Netlify
 date: "2020-03-15T22:40:32.169Z"
-description: Learn how to create to your own blog using static-site generator like Gatsby and deploy it with the help of Netfily.
+description: Learn how to create your own blog using static-site generator like Gatsby and deploy it with the help of Netlify.
 ---

 Starting a blog looks difficult.
 You have to come up with a name, set it up somehow, figure out where to host it… it’s enough to make you just give up and go write on Medium (or not at all).